mozilla/addons-frontend/docs/moz-addon-manager.md

 with a
 [Firefox for Android user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox#Android_(version_41_and_above)).
 Make sure it is touch enabled.
-This will allow you to test out the fancy add-on installation switch.
+This will let you see the add-on installation switch on desktop.

-## Developing locally
+## Developing with a local server

-When you're running a server locally for development, you won't be able to set the pref above and see `mozAddonManager`.
-You need to allow your `localhost` domain for that.
+When you're running a server locally for development, you need to grant `mozAddonManager` access to your `localhost` domain in addition to setting the `extensions.webapi.testing` preference to `true`.

-You can do this by building a custom Firefox with an allowance for your `localhost` domain.
+You can do this by building a version of Firefox with a custom patch.

 Start by
 [setting up your machine to build Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions).
 That page gives you a link to a helpful bootstrapping script.
-You can run it like this:
+Run it like this:

 ```
 python bootstrap.py